gottacatchenall/dissertation_prospectus/tex/prospectus.md

  - real ecosystems are not governed by deterministic forces
  - stochasticity in interactions, for a variety of reasons

 ## Metacommunities

+Out of a synthesis of the fields of spatial and community ecology, we

 - The metacommunity concept as a 'network of networks'-- a spatial network
 - leibold {leibold_metacommunity_2004}